The Pickwick Papers MCQs

 B. A stone with a partially legible inscription.

-The inscription was later deciphered as merely “BILLE STUMPS HIS MARK,” satirizing the over-eagerness of antiquarian societies and Pickwick’s initial blunder.
+The inscription was later deciphered as “BILLE STUMPS HIS MARK,” satirizing antiquarian societies.

 9. Who was the Pickwickian that called Mr. Pickwick a “humbug” during the debate?